1Password/scim-examples/beta/docker/README.md

 ## Get started

+> **Note**
+>
-Before proceeding, review the [Preparation Guide](/PREPARATION.md) at the root of this repository.
+> 📚 Before proceeding, review the [Preparation Guide](/PREPARATION.md) at the root of this repository.

 Create a public DNS A record that points to the public IP address of the Linux server for your SCIM bridge.
 For example, `scim.example.com`.

 ### 🛠️ Prepare the Linux server